danielgamage/SelectionPalette/README.md

-# SelectionPalette Beta
+# SelectionPalette
 adapted from https://github.com/danielgamage/Glyphs-Scripts

 ![Selection Palette Screenshot](https://github.com/danielgamage/SelectionPalette/blob/master/Images/screenshot.png?raw=true)

 ## Installation
 1. Clone or download this repository
-1. (Unzip if necessary) and open the file with the `.glyphsTool` extension.
+1. (Unzip if necessary) and open the file with the `.glyphsPalette` extension.
 1. Follow the "are you sure you want to install" dialogs
 1. Restart glyphs

-**NOTE:** Because there are still some issues with it, this is not yet available in the Glyphs plugin manager.
-When things are a little more predictable and stable, you should be able to find it there.

 ## Usage